All the movies and TV shows delayed by Coronavirus - how COVID 19 is impacting the industry

 Mulan 2020

-Although UK cinemagoers can still expect Mulan to hit screens on 27th March, the live-action remake will no longer be released in China.
-Its release date has currently been pulled, with a new one not yet given.
-The US date has also been pulled with Disney announcing delays to Mulan, New Mutants and Antlers late on 12th March.
+The live-action remake has currently been pulled from cinemas, with a new date not yet given.
+The US date has also been pulled with Disney announcing delays to Mulan, The New Mutants and Antlers late on 12th March.

 The UK premiere of the film has been scaled back, the red carpet event in Leicester Square reduced to “a contained indoor screening”.